-We have entered into employment agreements with certain of our executive officers.
+We have entered into offer letters and severance agreements with each of our named executive officers.
 For more information regarding these arrangements, see the section titled "Executive Compensation."
+Each of our named executive officers has also executed our standard form of proprietary information and inventions agreement.

 We have granted equity awards to our executive officers and certain members of our board of directors.
-For a description of these equity awards, see the sections titled "Executive Compensation" and "Board of Directors and Corporate Governance-Director Compensation."
+For a description of these equity awards, see the sections titled "Executive Compensation" and "Non-Employee Director Compensation."